Backup Role

 Gravity’s inbuilt backup regularly saves etcd snapshots to a user-configured S3 endpoint and bucket.
 These snapshots can then be used to restore a cluster from scratch.

-Starting with 0.4.5, Gravity will also keep 1 snapshot locally without any additional configuration, in the /data/backup
+Starting with 0.4.5, Gravity will also keep 1 snapshot locally without any additional configuration, in the /data/backup directory.

 This snapshot is created/updated with the same schedule as configured in the Role configuration’s Cron Schedule